 Each season we train up to 8 graduate students, 1-2 post docs and 4-5 undergraduates how to plan, set up, maintain, and score a misted, inoculated FHB nursery.
-They receive training on the significance of the disease, sources of inoculum, biology of Fusarium, and implications of developing resistant varieties.
+They receive training on the significance of the disease, sources of inoculum, biology of fusarium, and implications of developing resistant varieties.
 The graduate students and post docs are also taught how to analyze the data and prepare summaries.
+In addition, for this nursery, I teach them how to perform modified half-sib selection.

 We have reported the results of this project to other members of the Northern Winter Wheat FHB community.
+Once we have completed the evaluation of the fertile selections, we will prepare a germplasm release publication.